zguesmi/text2speech/README.md

 ## Usage

 Bring your text files together in a folder (exp: DATADIR) and add an ```input-config.yml``` file in the same folder.
-This configuration defines parameters for each text to be pronounced and it should respect the
+This configuration defines parameters for each text to be pronounced and it should respect the following format:

-    <imagename>:
+    <imagename 1>:
         voice: <voice name>
         latency: <value>

-format.
+    <imagename 2>:
+        voice: <voice name>
+        latency: <value>

 You can keep voice and latency values empty the app will use default values.

 ![screenshot](./images/screenshot-1.png)

 In the ```app/app-config.yml``` file, change the datadir parameter to the path of your folder (DATADIR for our example) and run the script.

     $ git clone https://github.com/Zied-Guesmi/text2speech.git && cd text2speech/
-    $ sed "s/\/iexec/ <path/to/datadir/folder> /" app/app-config.yml
+    $ sed -i "s/\/iexec/<path/to/datadir/folder>/" app/app-config.yml
     $ python3 app/src/app.py

 You shoud find your speech files in the ```DATADIR/out/``` folder.